 15% free customization scope(equivalent to 5 analyst working days)

-This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest trends and opportunities in each of the sub-segments over the forecast period.
-For the purpose of this study, Grand View Research has segmented the global precision farming/agriculture market based on offering, application, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest trends and opportunities in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the global precision farming market report based on offering, application, and region:

 Offering Outlook (Revenue, USD Million; 2014 - 2025)